-- · employees who suffer a temporary disability, - employees who suffer a permanent disability and - dependants of employees who die as a result of occupational injuries or diseases.
+- · employees who suffer a temporary disability, - · employees who suffer a permanent disability, and - dependants of employees who die as a result of occupational injuries or diseases.

-Employers must complete and submit the annual W.As 8 return by the 31st of March of each year.
+Employers must complete and submit the annual W.As 8 return by 31 March each year.